 Renew your Oregon teaching license through accredited college coursework

 The George Fox University School of Education offers TSPC-approved graduate level coursework for teachers who are seeking to renew their Oregon teaching license.
 Coursework is offered in online, hybrid, and face-to-face classroom settings.

-Coursework for current educators is offered through the university’s Educational Foundations and Leadership department, which is dedicated to preparing education professionals for service and leadership in both K-12 private and public schools and in higher education by developing professional competence and character within a framework of Christian faith and values.
+Coursework for current educators is offered through the university’s Graduate Teaching and Leading department, which is dedicated to preparing education professionals for service and leadership in both K-12 private and public schools and in higher education by developing professional competence and character within a framework of Christian faith and values.

 Don't have a teaching license?